-I needed to reverse her nighttime and daytime and set the perfect sleep environment.
+I knew that I needed to reverse my daughter’s night time and day time by setting the perfect sleep environment.

 - Touch her cheeks

-- Keep the bedroom door open so that she can hear any background noise going on outside the room
+- Keep the bedroom door open during nap time so that she can hear any background noise going on outside the room

-No matter how many times and methods I tried to wake her up with, she’d go back to sleep as if she didn’t hear Mama!
+No matter how many times I tried to wake her up, she’d go back to sleep as if she didn’t hear me.